mike

 Nuclei are made of protons that have a positive charge and neutrons that have no charge.
 Every nucleus must have at least 1 proton to attract electrons.

-Periodic Table of Elements Nuclear Particles
+Periodic Table of Elements Nuclear Particles: Quarks

 Image #3